ctrl-alt-dtl/PMA-Labs/Chap6/6-3/README.md

 ![6-3: Dynamic Analysis](Images/6-3-2.png)
 ![6-3: Dynamic Analysis](Images/6-3-3.png)

 Building off of what I did in 6-2, I tweaked the [**FakeNet-NG**](<https://www.mandiant.com/resources/blog/fakenet-ng-next-gen>) config to use a custom response which in turn hosted the `cc.htm` HTML file that had the `<!--a-->` HTML comment in it.
 When I would execute the malware sample, the malware would indeed create a `C:\Temp\` directory using `CreateDirectoryA`.
-To change the command execution and explore the other paths all I would need to do is edit the character in the HTML comment tag and save the file, then restart **FakeNet-NG** and execute the malware.
+To change the command execution and explore the other paths all I would need to do is edit the character in the HTML comment tag and save the file, then restart **FakeNet-NG** and execute the malware. *There is an easier and more dynamic way of sending commands with FakeNet-NG, but I have not messed with FakeNet-NG enough to get there.*

 ![6-3: Dynamic Analysis](Images/6-3-6.png)